SinemKalay/RestaurantTimeTable/README.md

 ### How to run the application
 Application can be executed by several ways.

-Restaurant application can be run via docker-compose:
+Restaurant application can be run via run.sh script:
-* Simply, run below command to run the application.
-It will pull the image from dockerhub repository and expose the api endpoint on port 8080.
+* This line below will build docker image by compiling the project and run the docker container on port 8080.
+  Please note that, the script requires to have docker framework.
-> docker-compose up
+> ./run.sh

 Restaurant application can be run via terminal or IDE:
 * To run the the application from terminal, execute below command in project root.